zephyrproject-rtos/zephyr/boards/arm/nucleo_g431kb/doc/index.rst

 ------------

 Nucleo G431KB System Clock could be driven by internal or external oscillator, as well as main PLL clock.
-By default System clock is driven by PLL clock at 150MHz, driven by 16MHz high speed internal oscillator.
-The clock can be boosted to 170MHz if boost mode is selected.
+By default System clock is driven by PLL clock at 170MHz, driven by 16MHz high speed internal oscillator.

 Serial Port
 -----------